mobinajamali/Cosmic-Exploration-Classifiers/README.md

 ## How to run?

-### 1. Cloning the code locally:
+### 1. Working locally:
-Clone the repository and install the dependencies
+Clone the repository and install the dependencies.
-- Run `git@github.com:mobinajamali/Cosmic-Exploration-Classifiers.git`

-### 2. Working on SciSercer:
+### 2. Working on SciServer:
 This work is designed to be run from the [SciServer](https://apps.sciserver.org/dashboard/) compute environment.
 Please set up a SciServer account and upload [main.ipynb](main.ipynb) into a new “container”.

 ## Data Query: